LunarVim/lunarvim.org/docs/quick-start.md

 After installing you should be able to start LunarVim with the `lvim` command.

-## Add `lvim` to `$PATH`

-If your terminal can't find the `lvim` command, [add the installation folder to your path](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7) or move the lvim command to somewhere in your path.
-The default install folder is `~/.local/bin`.

 ## Tree-sitter

 To install syntax highlighting and treesitter support for your language: